sspheng/ML-AI/README.md

 Classification: target variable consists of categories like normal or abnormal, spam or no spam, yes or no...

 We will learn linear and logistic regressions
-This daily bike share data is a linear regression so I only use two features that are sacral_slope and pelvic_incidence of abnormal
-I consider feature is pelvic_incidence and target is sacral_slope Lets look at scatter plot so as to understand it better reshape(-1,1): If you do not use it shape of x or y becaomes (210,) and we cannot use it in sklearn, so we use shape(-1,1) and shape of x or y be (210, 1).
+This daily bike share data is a linear regression so the features are and pelvic_incidence of abnormal I consider feature is pelvic_incidence and target is sacral_slope Lets look at scatter plot so as to understand it better reshape(-1,1): If you do not use it shape of x or y becaomes (210,) and we cannot use it in sklearn, so we use shape(-1,1) and shape of x or y be (210, 1).